 Need travel insurance to cover flights and accommodation if you have to cancel your trip?

 Travel insurance with cancellation cover lets you claim back certain expenses from your insurance provider in situations where all or part of your trip is cancelled.
-Cancellation benefits are typically some of the most highly used benefits of a comprehensive travel insurance policy.

 Common causes of trip cancellation include:

 - Flight delays and cancellations.
 Airline's can delay flight's last minute, creating costs for the unlucky ticket holder during the wait.
 Travel insurance will cover you in the event your flight is cancelled due to severe weather or strike.
 If your flight is cancelled for any other reason, it is up to your airline to reimburse you for any costs related to ticket cancellation.

 - Dangerous political situations.
 Civil unrest within a country can be damaging your plans of travellers and result in cancellations.

 - Extreme weather and natural disasters.
 An unexpected snowfall can in some cases disable your ability to enter a country.

 - Unforeseen circumstances back home.
 A loved one back home could fall ill, requiring you to put an abrupt halt your travels.

 Compare travel insurance policies with trip cancellation cover

 Made a search before?
 Retrieve your search results

 Cancellation cover allows a traveller to recover lost deposits and cancellation fees for prepaid travel arrangements resulting from unforeseen circumstances.
 Therefore, it doesn’t just apply to the cost of flights but extends to other prepaid arrangements such as accommodation and planned activities.
 When assessing any type of insurance, the extent of coverage will depend on a specific policy.
 However, most travel insurance companies’ cancellation coverage extends to a number of situations.